Every woman has a different experience after (and during) pregnancy. Once your baby arrives, it’s time to be extra patient with yourself.

 “Some of the fullness is due to extra blood and lymph fluids in the breast tissue.
 This fullness usually eases within the first two to three weeks after delivery and your breasts should feel softer, even when your milk supply is plentiful.” // BabyCenter.com

-To prevent engorgement, nurse your baby frequently and thoroughly as soon as possible (preferably within one hour after they’re born!).
-Also, don’t introduce a bottle or pacifier unless medically necessary or you’re going back to work.
+To prevent engorgement, nurse your baby frequently and thoroughly as soon as possible (preferably within one hour after birth).

 Your body just grew a human being!
-It should be celebrated and cherished now matter how it looks.
+It should be celebrated and cherished no matter how it looks.

 Spend your postpartum time enjoying your baby – they won’t stay a baby for long!